bcmichael/RNMR-Docs/docs/command/full_command.md

     ;;Also append this

 Text appended by `APNLST` will be all caps regardless of the capitalization provided in RNMR.
+## APNMAC
+Appends text to macro

+Category: Macro

+Format: `APNMAC` nam

+Qualifiers: /END=<end\> /TTY

+Qualifier Defaults: /END=''

+Defaults: temp

+Description:
+`APNMAC` appends lines of text to a macro nam. /END sets a string which marks the end of what is to be appended.
+`APNMAC` behaves slightly differently if called at the command line or in a macro.
+At the command line if no macro is specified RNMR will prompt for a macro with temp as a default.
+If the macro exists, RNMR will then prompt for a line to append to the macro with a default of <end\>.
+Otherwise an error will be thrown.
+RNMR will continue to prompt for lines until a line is entered which matches <end\>.
+By default <end\> is an empty string and `APNMAC` will end if an empty line is provided.

+When called from a macro `APNMAC` will not prompt for a macro name.
+The lines to be appended should be provided on the lines following `APNMAC` in the macro and should start with ;;.
+The first line will be interpreted as a macro name if none is provided as an argument. `APNMAC` will stop appending lines when it either reaches a line that matches <end\> or runs out of lines. /TTY will make RNMR prompt for the lines to enter much like the behavior at the command line even when `APNMAC` is called from a macro.
+RNMR will still expect the macro name to passed in the same way as when /TTY is not used.
+An example of use in a macro is given here:

+    APNMAC TEMP.TXT
+    ;;Append this
+    ;;Also append this

+Text written by `APNMAC` will be all caps regardless of the capitalization provided in RNMR.
 ## ASIG
 Acknowledge signal